- Offer Submitted

 -

 Warranty Submission EmailSent an email to the warranty coordinator with a video (filmed April 27, 2025) highlighting ongoing flooring and window/door issues, and asked for confirmation that the link was accessible.
 Reiterated that all warranty claims will continue through this email thread and the builder’s portal.
-I let them know I’m launching CBHReviews.com to publicly document our experience—clarifying it won’t change how I submit claims.
-Also reminded them that several “completed” window and door items remain unresolved and promised more photos/videos before the one‑year deadline.
+We let them know we are launching CBHReviews.com to publicly document our experience, clarifying it won’t change how we submit claims.
+We also reminded them that several “completed” window and door items remain unresolved and promised more photos/videos before the one‑year deadline.

 -

-Warranty Submission EmailSent a follow‑up email attaching two PDFs: additional photos documenting floor‑level issues and a warranty claim for the disconnected fresh‑air intake, which I temporarily fixed due to immediate health concerns.
+Warranty Submission EmailSent a follow‑up email attaching two PDFs: additional photos documenting floor‑level issues and a warranty claim for the disconnected fresh‑air intake, which we temporarily fixed due to immediate health concerns.

 -